 Translation termination in bacteria occurs as follows (see figure 11.13):

-As the ribosome approaches the 3’ end of the mRNA, a stop codon (5’-UGA-3’, 5’-UAG-3’, or 5’-UAA-3’) becomes located in the A site of the ribosome.
+As the ribosome approaches the 3’ end of the mRNA, a stop codon (5’-UGA-3’, 5’-UAG-3’, or 5’-UAA-3’) moves into the A site of the ribosome.

-- What is the difference between RF1 and RF2?
+What is the difference between RF1 and RF2?

 Polysomes and Coupled Transcription and Translation

-- Why is it advantageous to have multiple ribosomes working simultaneously?
+Why is it advantageous to have multiple ribosomes working simultaneously?

-- Why is prokaryotic transcription and translation coupled?
+Why is prokaryotic transcription and translation coupled?

-- Why is eukaryotic transcription and translation uncoupled?
+Why is eukaryotic transcription and translation uncoupled?

 Fill in the blanks:

-- The ______________ portion of a eukaryotic mature mRNA contains the polyadenylation signal sequences.
+The ______________ portion of a eukaryotic mature mRNA contains the polyadenylation signal sequences.

-- The genetic code is said to be __________________, which means that each codon only specifies one type of amino acid.
+The genetic code is said to be __________________, which means that each codon only specifies one type of amino acid.
 (For example, 5’-UUU-3’ always encodes phenylalanine)

-- The cloverleaf structure of the tRNA is such that the ____________________________ is a single-stranded loop that forms hydrogen bonds with the mRNA codon, and the ___________________________ is the single-stranded region where an amino acid is attached via a covalent linkage.
+The cloverleaf structure of the tRNA is such that the ____________________________ is a single-stranded loop that forms hydrogen bonds with the mRNA codon, and the ___________________________ is the single-stranded region where an amino acid is attached via a covalent linkage.

-- ____________________________ is an enzyme that charges the amino acid to a tRNA.
+____________________________ is a type of enzyme that links the amino acid to a tRNA molecule.

 The 30S and 50S ribosomal subunits in a prokaryotic cell combine to form a final size of _________ while in eukaryotes the _________ and __________ ribosomal subunits combine to form a final size of ______________.

-- The initiator tRNA binds to the __________ site of the ribosome, whereas the remaining charged tRNAs bind to the ___________ site of the ribosome.
+The initiator tRNA binds to the __________ site of the ribosome, whereas the remaining charged tRNAs bind to the ___________ site of the ribosome.

-- An E. coli protein called _______________ delivers charged tRNAs to the ribosome during translation elongation.
+An E. coli protein called _______________ delivers charged tRNAs to the ribosome during translation elongation.

-- The ribosome moves along the mRNA in the _______to _______ direction.
+The ribosome moves along the mRNA in the _______to _______ direction.

 _______________ is a eukaryotic translation factor protein that delivers charged tRNAs to the ribosome during elongation.

 ___________ is a eukaryotic translation factor that helps the ribosome move one codon in the 3’ direction along the mRNA.

-- The _________________ protein in bacteria mimics the structure of a tRNA and recognizes 5’-UGA-3’ in the A site of the ribosome.
+The _________________ protein in bacteria mimics the structure of a tRNA and recognizes 5’-UGA-3’ in the A site of the ribosome.